5 of the best long hairstyles for men: How to style your long locks for any occasion

 Made popular by Leonardo DiCaprio, Bradley Cooper, Justin Bieber, Chris Hemsworth

-We’re sure you’ve heard of the man bun but did you know there are a number of ways of wearing this style?
+When it comes to long hairstyles for men, we’re sure you’ve heard of the man bun but did you know there are a number of ways of wearing this style?

 It can be a messy man bun, sat high on the head, or you can opt for a low man bun.
 The latter gives the impression of a slick back look and you can switch up its position to better suit your face shape.